brecode/k8s-cluster-bootstrap/README.md

 vagrant ssh k8s-workern
 ```

-To cleanup and destroy the VMs run:
+To cleanup the environment and destroy the VMs run:
 ```bash
 ./vagrant-cleanup.sh
 ```